DE

 • Faulty base code

-• Tracking code implemented in the wrong place in the source code (a code placed too far down may not trigger for users who leave quickly)
+• Tracking code implemented in the wrong place in the source code (a code embedded far down the code may not trigger if users leave quickly)

-• Faulty transmission of e-commerce data, for example, due to incorrect integration of the data layer for Google Tag Manager
+• Faulty transmission of e-commerce data, for example through incorrect integration of the data layer for the Google Tag Manager

-• Faulty filter settings in the data view (for instance, more data being filtered out than intended)
+• Incorrect filter settings in the data view (for instance, more data is filtered out than intended)

-It is therefore important to carefully review the tracking integration and settings in the analysis tool and ideally have the tracking set by a web analytics expert.
+It is therefore important to carefully check the tracking integration and the settings in the analysis tool and, ideally, to have the tracking set up by a web analytics expert.

-Even if data is lost due to the implementation of the Consent Manager (“Cookie Banner” in common parlance), there are ways to approximate real user data.
-Companies possessing data collected prior to the cookie banner implementation can extrapolate what percentage of users might no longer be tracked due to non-consent.
-Correspondingly, all data can be extrapolated to get an impression of the total number of visitors.
+Even if data is lost due to the implementation of the Consent Manager (“Cookie Banner” as commonly known), there are ways to at least approximate real user data.
+Companies that have data collected before the implementation of the Cookie Banner can estimate how many users are likely no longer captured by the new banner because they do not give their consent.
+Accordingly, all data can be extrapolated to get an impression of the total number of visitors.

-Depending on the implementation, the Consent Manager can mean data loss of well over 50 percent.
-Extrapolations help create a realistic picture.
-Also, comparing with one's own data warehouse provides insight into what is actually happening in the shop, even if not all users and interactions can be captured.
+Depending on the implementation, the Consent Manager can mean a data loss of well over 50 percent.
+Extrapolations help here to create a realistic picture.
+Additionally, the comparison with the company’s own data warehouse provides insight into what is actually happening in the shop, even if not all users and interactions can be captured.

-Using additional tools is also important in this context - see the following tip.
+It is also important in this context to use other tools - see the following tip.

 3. Use additional tools for data analysis

-Not all tools rely on cookies or personal user data and therefore do not require consent in the Consent Manager.
-An example is Google Search Console, which provides a very good insight into users of unpaid search ads on the Google search engine.
-Comparison can also be useful: how many organic users are captured in the web analysis tool, like Google Analytics, and how many are shown by Google Search Console?
-How does this ratio differ compared to the time before the cookie banner introduction?
-How many more users are correspondingly not captured in Analytics afterward?
-However, it should also be considered that user numbers can be captured differently in both tools.
+Not all tools are based on cookies or personal user data and therefore do not require consent in the Consent Manager.
+An example of this is the Google Search Console, which provides very good insight into the users of unpaid search ads on the search engine Google.
+Here too, a comparison is appropriate: how many organic users are captured in the web analytics tool, such as Google Analytics, and how many does the Google Search Console display?
+How does this ratio differ compared to before the introduction of the Cookie Banner?
+How many more users are not captured in Analytics accordingly?
+However, it should also be considered that the user numbers in both tools could be captured differently.

-Other tools that provide good data are professional SEO tools (Sistrix, SEMrush, ahrefs, etc.), which provide information about keywords and rankings, sometimes also about click behavior and corresponding extrapolations on expected clicks per keyword.
-Here, too, cross-referencing with web analytics data is very helpful and sensible.
+Other tools that provide good data are professional SEO tools (Sistrix, SEMrush, ahrefs, etc.) that provide information on keywords and rankings, and sometimes also click behavior and corresponding extrapolations on expected clicks per keyword.
+Here, too, the comparison with the web analytics data is very helpful and reasonable.

-If only so-called macro conversions are tracked (for example, completing a purchase), you not only miss the chance to learn more about users and their behavior, but you also risk losing data if users decide against tracking during the conversion process, and thus the macro conversion cannot be tracked.
+If only so-called macro conversions are captured (a purchase completion, for instance), not only do you miss the chance to learn more about users and their behavior, but there’s also a risk of losing data if users decide against tracking during the conversion process and thus the macro conversion is not captured.

 • Downloading a PDF document